abayomipopoola/abayomipopoola/content/blog/toyota-case-of-lean-product-development/index.md

 ######<p align="center">***</p>

 In conclusion, the success of Toyota’s system revolves around its people.
 Highly competent and skilled people with a lot of hands-on experience, deep technical knowledge, and an eye for the overall system are prerequisites for successful product development.
 When you take a closer look into Toyota's operation, two things stand out in its product-development system: chief engineers using their expertise to gain leadership, and functional engineers using their expertise to reduce the amount of communication, supervision, trial and error, and confusion in the process.
-All the other coordinating mechanisms and practices serve to help highly skilled designers anf engineers do their job effectively.
+All the other coordinating mechanisms and practices serve to help highly skilled designers and engineers do their job effectively.

 <small> Ref: This article is heavily influenced by this publication - <a href="https://www.researchgate.net/publication/200552295" target="_blank">The Toyota Way in Services.</a></small>